 One teaspoon of pure honey, given three times daily, may provide relief just as effectively as Mucinex.
 It can loosen up congestion and speed up a recovery.
 It’s safer and honey contains natural vitamins and minerals that may also strengthen your dog’s immune system.

 Sometimes supplements are beneficial when a dog is sick or under stress.
 Vitamin C is crucial if they aren’t naturally producing enough of it.
 Speak with your vet about it!

 Problems Linked to Coughing

 Conclusion on Mucinex

 You can provide a proper dose of Mucinex to your dog if they’re dealing with a bout of excessive mucus-like Phlegm.
-On the other hand, get your best buddy to a vet if the problem persists since they could have a chronic respiratory issue requiring prescription antibiotics and closer medical attention.
-If you do use Mucinex, go with the lower dose product lines.
+But get your buddy to a vet if problems persist since they could have a chronic respiratory issue requiring prescription antibiotics and closer medical attention.
+If you do use Mucinex, go with the lower dose products.
 Otherwise, consider a herbal alternative made specifically for dogs.